pschachte/wybe/WYBE.md

 The Wybe compiler tries to distinguish line breaks that appear in the middle of a statement from ones that separate statements by considering adjacent characters.
-If what preceeded the line break was an operator symbol, a comma, semicolon, left parenthesis, bracket, or brace, or one of the keywords `in`, `is`, `where`, `pub`, `def`, `type`, `constructor`, or `constructors`, then the line break is not considered to be a separator.
+If what preceded the line break was an operator symbol, a comma, semicolon, left parenthesis, bracket, or brace, or one of the keywords `in`, `is`, `where`, `pub`, `def`, `type`, `constructor`, or `constructors`, then the line break is not considered to be a separator.
 Likewise, if what